asyncapi/generator/docs/authoring.md

 ## Configuration File

-The `.tp-config.json` file contains a JSON object that may have the following information:
+The `generator` property from `package.json` file must contain a JSON object that may have the following information:

 |Name|Type|Description|
 |---|---|---|